jaytohe/poormanspaint/README.md

 `java Main`

+## Running the tests

+- The tests I've written are very basic and I admit that.

+- I used JUnit v4 and it works if you import the project into VSCode and use the Java Extension Manager.

+- I tried to figure out how to get it running from the command line to no avail.

+Note: The tests exist in ModelTest.java and the junit library in the lib/ directory.
+I googled and found that I need to run something like this:

+`java -cp '.:lib/junit-4.13.2.jar' org.junit.runner.JUnitCore bin/ModelTest.class`

+But that does not work and I get "java.lang.IllegalArgumentException: Could not find class [bin/ModelTest.class]."

 ## General info

 - Drawing squares and circles is implemented by pressing down the SHIFT key while dragging to create a rectangle or an ellipse.